 Front Panel for Radiance Pro (current models)

+Lumğgen

+00

+HOMI DARBEE

+IR remote sensor Power-on and activity LED

 The front panel has a light-emitting-diode (LED) indicator, which is red when the unit is in "standby" and, by default, is blue when the unit is "on."
-Note: The blue "on" indicator can be disabled in the menu.
+Note: The blue "on" indicator can be disabled if preferred.